guard/guard-jasmine/README.md

 * `%f`
 * `%o`

-You can further customize the log output by implement on of these methods:
+You can further customize the log output by implement one of these methods:

 * `toString()` - must return a string that describes the object
 * `toJSON()` - must return an object that is used instead of the actual object.

-In addition the console can log jQuery collections and outputs the HTML representation of the element by using the jQuery `html()` method.
+In addition, the console can log jQuery collections and outputs the HTML representation of the element by using the jQuery `html()` method.

 <a name="system-notifications-options" />